Spin-Charge Groups for Fermions in Fluids and Crystals: General Structures and Physical Consequences

 \ (1) For 4e SC-II, $O_f \cong U(1)\times Z_4$.
 Letting $\Delta, \delta_{1,2,3,4}\in\mathbb{C}$ and denotting $C ^\dag = (c_\uparrow^\dag, c_\downarrow^\dag), C ^* = (c_\uparrow^\dag, c_\downarrow^\dag)^T$, we have \begin{small} \Beq H\!=\!\!\sum_{ijmn}\!\!\Delta_{ijmn}\ \!\!
 C _i^\dag(\delta_1\sigma_x\!+\!\delta_2\sigma_y) C _j^{*}C _m^\dag(\delta_3\sigma_x\!+\!\delta_4\sigma_y) C _n^{*} + {\rm h.c.}, \Eeq \end{small} (2) For 4e SC-III, $O_f \cong U(1)\rtimes Z_8$, and \begin{small}

 \end{small} (3) For 4e SC-IV, \!$O_f\! \cong U(1)\!\rtimes Q_8$. \!\!Let $\varepsilon,\lambda_{1,2,3,4}\!\in\!\mathbb{R}$, \!then \begin{small}

 \end{small}

-\paragraph*{Structure of Spin-Charge Groups.—} We now formulate the general structure of a SCG $G_f$.
+\paragraph*{Structure of Spin-Charge Groups.—} We now formulate the general structure of an SCG $G_f$.
 We first consider $G_f$ as unitary.
 Since $O_f\lhd G_f$, depending on the quotient group $G_b=G_f/O_f$, $G_f$ can be a spin-charge space group (SCSG), a spin-charge point group (SCPG), or a spin-charge Euclidian group (SCEG). $G_f$ is an extension of $G_b$ by $O_f$.
-Meanwhile, due to the nontrivial center $\mathcal Z(O_f)\supseteq Z_2^f$, a SCG contains two essential information\cite{eilenberg1947cohomology1,eilenberg1947cohomology,serre2016finite,SM}: (I) the global action of $G_b$ on $O_f$, and (II) the projective twist of $G_b$ by 2-cocycles in $\mathcal Z(O_f)$.
+Meanwhile, due to the nontrivial center $\mathcal Z(O_f)\supseteq Z_2^f$, an SCG contains two essential pieces of information \cite{eilenberg1947cohomology1,eilenberg1947cohomology,serre2016finite,SM}: (I) the obstruction-free global action of \( G_b \) on \( O_f \), and (II) the projective twist of \( G_b \) by \(2\)-cocycles valued in \( \mathcal Z(O_f) \).

 We first focus on sector (I) and neglect the twist.
 For fermionic systems, the global action on $O_f$ is realized by associating $l\in G_b$ with element $\phi_l\in\mathscr{N}(O_f)$, where $\mathscr N(O_f)$ is the normalizer of $O_f$ within $SO(4)$, $\mathscr{N}(O_f) \subseteq SO(4)$.
 We write $G_f$ in forms of cosets of $O_f$, namely $G_f=\big\{ (O_f \phi_{l} \mid l);\; l\in G_b\big\}$, with $(\phi_l | l)$ a section of the projection map $\pi: G_f\to G_b$.
 The operation $\phi_l$ is determined by the group homomorphism $\tilde\phi: G_b\to \mathscr N(O_f)/O_f, l\mapsto O_f\phi_{l}$, with $\phi_{l}$ a coset representative.
 The multiplication of two elements in $G_f$ then reads: